Thornliebank F.C.: History

 The first Renfrewshire Cup took place in 1878–79.
 Thornliebank was a favourite in the competition, as the club supplied 4 players to the Renfrewshire representative side for the season's matches against the Ayrshire association. and Thornliebank duly won the competition, a feat it repeated in 1879–80.
+Thornliebank's second win was at the expense of village rivals Kennishead, the Thornliebank committee being so impressed with the forwards McFarlane, Moonie, Wiseman, and captain M'Cabe that Thornliebank signed them up for 1880–81, an action which effectively killed Kennishead off.

 1879–80 Scottish Cup run

 That season, the club also reached the Scottish Cup final.
 After two easy ties, the club struggled to a 1–0 win over Barrhead Rangers, with a breakaway goal five minutes from time.
-In the fourth round, the club hammered Possilpark F.C. by a score given as 12–0 or 13–0; the Rutherglen Reformer noting that "they had nothing to do but score, and they did it".
+In the fourth round, the club hammered Possilpark by a score given as 12–0 or 13–0; the Rutherglen Reformer noting that "they had nothing to do but score, and they did it".
 The club also put 12 past Rob Roy of Callander in the fifth round before meeting the 3rd Lanarkshire R.V. in a tie that Thornliebank was not expected to win.
-After the original tie at Deacon's Bank ended in a draw, and a hurricane-force storm prevented extra-time, the replay took place at Copeland Park in Govan, the home of South Western F.C., as the Thirds' regular Cathkin Park ground was being used for Scottish FA trial matches.
+After the original tie at Deacon's Bank ended in a draw, and a hurricane-force storm prevented extra-time, the replay took place at Copeland Park in Govan, the home of South-Western, as the Thirds' regular Cathkin Park ground was being used for Scottish FA trial matches.
 The Thirds thought they had opened the scoring, but the goal was disallowed as they had already claimed for a foul, which was instead given; after 90 minutes, the score was 1–1, so the clubs played an extra 20 minutes.
 Thornliebank won the game with "a capital shot by Wham, 35 yards off".
 It was noted that the Thirds were unable to play their usual passing game because of the pressing of Thornliebank, so resorted to long balls, charging, and scrimmaging, which was more Thornliebank's style.

-Despite being able to beat the powerful Volunteers, the club was not fancied to beat Pollockshields Athletic in the semi-final.
+Despite being able to beat the powerful Volunteers, the club was not fancied to beat Pollokshields Athletic in the semi-final.
 Neutral venues were not used at that time, and the draw had the match played at Thornliebank.
 The home advantage proved decisive; although Shields took the lead, and generally dominated the game, the ground was "hard as iron, rendering dribbling an impossibility", and the home side scored two late goals to reach the final.

-The final however was a step too far, Queen's Park F.C. proving too strong in awful conditions.
+The final however was a step too far, Queen's Park proving too strong in awful conditions.
 Thornliebank had the previous week made a trip to Vale of Leven F.C. for a warm-up match, in which it suffered its first defeat of the season.